-Join Anne-Marie Concepción for an in-depth discussion in this video Mapping Word styles to InDesign styles, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Mapping Word styles to InDesign styles, part of Word and InDesign: Integration.

 Now, here's a great workflow if the Word doc that you're using has styles fairly…consistently applied throughout it.
 Yet they don't match the style names in…the InDesign file into which you're going to flow this Word file.…In that case, you can make use of the Style Mapping feature.…Let's see how that works.
 Here is the Word document, a Brief History…of San Francisco.
 Not very short at all.…It's actually quite lengthy.
 And the writer did use some styles.…The headline is heading one, I'm looking at my Style panel here, which you can open…from the View > Toolbox > Styles or in the ribbon, click this little button down here.…

 On the Mac and on the PC, it's a little button down here.…This paragraph is called First Paragraph, the style for this one is called…Paragraph, as are the rest.
 Looks like we might have some character…styles here, see where is says Miwok.
 That says location Nova Albian location.…There is looks like a drop cap yep called initial here, and so on.…Now, let's look at the receiving document.
 I'm going to jump over to InDesign.…